simon-wolf/blog/_drafts/2025-07-29-emacs-notes.md

 | M-S-x | Execute extended command for buffer* |
 | C-g | 'Bail out' |

-* The available extendec commands are limited to those relevant to the current buffer.
+*The available extended commands are limited to those relevant to the current buffer.

 ### Some Basic Window Key Sequences